Unified ab initio quantum-electrodynamical density-functional theory for cavity-modified electron-phonon-photon coupling in solids: Computational details

 where $v_{\rm{KS}}(\br)$ is the \ac{KS} potential defined in Eq.~\eqref{eq:KS_ham} and $\tilde{\mathbf{A}}_{s}(t)=\sum_{\alpha=1}^{M_{p}}\tilde{A}_{s,\alpha}(t)\tilde{\boldsymbol{\varepsilon}}_{\alpha}$ with

-Here $\mathbf{J}_{\rm{p}}(t')$ is the paramagnetic current obtained from the \ac{KS} wavefunction of the Hamiltonian $\hat{H}_{\rm{MKS}}(t')$ at the time $t'$.
+Here $\mathbf{J}_{\rm{p}}(t')$ is the paramagnetic current obtained from the \ac{KS} wave function of the Hamiltonian $\hat{H}_{\rm{MKS}}(t')$ at the time $t'$.
 In our implementation, we accumulate and store the sine and cosine components of the paramagnetic current projected to the photon polarization direction over time.

 To compute the cavity-modified optical absorption spectra of GaN, we use an enlarged $\bk$-grid of $12\times12\times12$ and consider the $z$ cavity mode with the photon energies of 4.43 eV and 1 eV.
 Then, the time-dependent \ac{QEDFT} calculations are carried out within the adiabatic approximation with a time step of $0.05$ $\rm{\hbar/Ha}$ and a total propagation time of $1500$ $\rm{\hbar/Ha}$.
 At the beginning of the time-dependent simulations, a constant vector potential is applied along the $z$ direction with a strength $E_0=0.01$ in the atomic unit.
 The resulting time-dependent total current is then used to compute the real part of the complex optical conductivity $\sigma(\omega)$.
 Finally, the imaginary part of the dielectric function $\boldsymbol{\varepsilon}(\omega)$, which determines the optical absorption spectrum, is obtained from